Why is successful data management in oil and gas such a challenge?

 Keep it simple with a single system that can be configured and extended to suit your needs as and when they demand.
 An open source solution means you can easily integrate with third party software, ensuring a seamless network of systems that deliver the data you need.

 For example, the EnergySys web services API, built on open standards, allows reports and dashboards to be built in leading tools like Microsoft Power BI and Excel.
 This not only gives your team the comfort of what they’re familiar with, but also has the benefit of reducing the number of data sources between departments.
 Reporting, sharing, and analysis of data across departments has never been easier for a seamless view of the business.

-Successful data management is a vast undertaking, but critical to the success of your business.
+Successful data management in oil and gas is a vast undertaking, but critical to the success of your business.
 Done right it can reduce operational spend, increase productivity and, most importantly, take the risk out of decision-making with accurate data that’s available on demand.

 There are few standards and several software options, so knowing what works best for you can feel like a stab in the dark.
 However, if we take all the information from above, it can be boiled down into 5 key features: